srirams04/mock-stock-organizer/README.md

-# Mock Stock
+# Mock Stock Organizer
 This is a desktop GUI application simulating the stock market where one can track the shares transacted between companies and also manage their PR crises and PR responses.

 ## Features
 * Multiple worlds can exist simultaneously.
 A world is analogous to a stock market hosting a set of companies which can interact with each other.
 Inter-world interactions are NOT possible.